MistbornOne/better-tasks-nvim/README.md

 # Better Tasks

-**Better Tasks** is a lightweight, opinionated Neovim plugin for managing Markdown-based task lists across your notes, journals, or project files.
+**Better Tasks** is a lightweight, modular Neovim plugin for managing Markdown-based task lists across your notes, journals, or project files.
 It adds intuitive task management commands, persistent storage, status highlighting, and upcoming fuzzy-finding and popup UIs.

 ## ✨ Features